0xPolygonMiden/compiler/midenc-debug/README.md

 * `n` (step next) - advance the VM to the next instruction (i.e. skip over all the cycles of a multi-cycle instructions)
 * `c` (continue) - advance the VM to the next breakpoint, or until execution terminates
+* `e` (exit current frame) - advance the VM until we exit the current call frame, or until another breakpoint is triggered, or execution terminates, whichever happens first
 * `d` (delete) - delete an item (where applicable, for example, the breakpoints pane)
 * `:` (command prompt) - bring up the command prompt (described further below)